roman-kurashevich/rsschool-cv/cv.md

 3. I have experience as a quality engineer and technologist.
 I have also been working as a photographer for 10 years.
 I want to become a frontend developer.

-4. HTML, CSS, JavaScript
+4. HTML, CSS, JavaScript, Angular

 5. ```html
     <div class="slider_wrap">